captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Or, worse, in spite of me.
 ---
-We're not close.
+We’re not close.
 ---
-Why aren't we close?
+Why aren’t we close?
 ---
 ## ROBYN:
 Well.
 ---
-Amanda and I aren't close either.
+Amanda and I aren’t close either.
 ---
 ## SHARON:
 You scammed people together.
 ---
-You were con-artists together.
+You were con artists together.
 ---
 You were like Bonnie and Clyde,
 ---
 but mother and daughter.
 ---
-That's so...
+That’s so…
 ---
-I don't know!
+I don’t know!
 ---
 Close!
 ---